 Planting blueberries can be easy in the right conditions.
-Before you plant blueberries at home, read up on growing blueberries and stop by your local garden center to ask an expert about the best blueberry varieties for your region.
+Before you begin, read up on how to plant blueberries and stop by your local garden center to ask an expert about the best blueberry varieties for your region.

 Once you’ve selected your blueberry plants, keep these tips in mind to ensure success in growing blueberries.